Conhan93/JustC/bithandling.md

 ---
 <p> Binary numbers are values represened in a base-2 system.
-  There are alot of other ways to represent values like hex, or octal base system The most commonly used one that we're all taught and use is the decimal system which is in base-10</p>
+  There are alot of other ways to represent values like hex, or octal base system The most common one that we all use is the decimal system which is in base-10</p>

   <p> Values represented in bases simply means that we represent values as multiples or powers of that